-3. The Stand Rock Sioux Tribe is leading the charge
+3. The Standing Rock Sioux Tribe is leading the charge

 The Standing Rock Sioux Tribe is a federally recognized Indian tribe centered in the Fort Yates, North Dakota, area.
 Tribal leaders say the construction of the pipeline threatens the tribe’s environmental and economic well-being.
 The pipeline, according to the Sioux tribe, would also damage the site’s history, religion and culture.
 The safety of the tribe’s drinking water is also a looming question.
 Environmental groups have joined the tribe to petition the construction of the pipeline with hopes that President Obama will reject the project as he did the Keystone XL pipeline.
 The petition to stop the whole thing reached 300,000 signatures by press time.